 - Orthodontic Jaw surgery

-Dr. Don uses the newest technology and mechanics to reduce the need for teeth extractions.
+Dr. Don and Dr. Kim use the newest technology and mechanics to reduce the need for teeth extractions.
 However, each patient is unique and certain patients do not have enough room in their mouth for all of their teeth.
-In cases where teeth extractions cannot be avoided, Dr. Don will help coordinate tooth eruption and teeth extractions to help reduce the amount of crowding.
+In cases where teeth extractions cannot be avoided, Dr. Don and Dr. Kim will help coordinate tooth eruption and teeth extractions to help reduce the amount of crowding.

 In Between Phases I and II